 Bulgaria Set to Switch to Daylight Saving Time

-Bulgaria is going to switch summer daylight saving time on March 28, the National Metrology Center has announced.
+Bulgaria is switching to daylight saving time Sunday, turning clocks one hour ahead at 3 am, the National Metrology Center reminds.

-At 3 am Bulgarian time on March 28, all clocks will be turned one hour forward to 4 am Bulgarian time on October 31, 2010.
-So, all who are in Bulgaria on March 28, should not forget to put the hands of their clocks one hour forward!
+At 3 am Bulgarian time on March 31, all clocks will be turned one hour forward until 4 am EET on October 26, 2013.
+So, all who are in Bulgaria on March 31, should not forget to put the hands of their clocks one hour forward!

-The winter and summer daylight savings time were introduced in Bulgaria in 1979 while they were introduced for the first time ever in 1908 in Great Britain to optimize the daylight hours.
+The winter and summer daylight savings time were instated in Bulgaria in 1979 while they were introduced for the first time ever in 1908 in Great Britain to optimize the daylight hours.

 Since 1981 European Community (EC) Directives have prescribed the start and end dates of summer time in member states.
 These are set as the last Sundays in March and October respectively.